apache/flink/docs/mesos_setup.md

 * This will be replaced by the TOC
 {:toc}

-## What is MESOS?
+## What is Mesos?

-Apache [MESOS](http://mesos.apache.org/) is a cluster resource management framework.
+Apache [Mesos](http://mesos.apache.org/) is a cluster resource management framework.
 It allows to run various distributed applications on top of a cluster.
 Mesos is especially useful when users want to maximize the utilization of the clusters resources.

 **Requirements**

 - Apache Mesos
-- HDFS (Hadoop Distributed File System)
+- Apache Flink Directory on every node

 ### Start Flink Session

-Follow these instructions to learn how to launch a Flink Session within your MESOS cluster.
+Follow these instructions to learn how to launch a Flink Session within your Mesos cluster.

 A session will start all required Flink services (JobManager and TaskManagers) so that you can submit programs to the cluster.
 Note that you can run multiple programs per session.

 #### Download Flink for MESOS usage

 If you want to build the Flink Mesos client from sources, follow the [build instructions](building.html).
 Make sure to use the `-P mesos` profile.
-You can find the result of the build in `flink-dist/target/flink-{{ site.FLINK_VERSION_STABLE }}-bin/flink-mesos-{{ site.FLINK_VERSION_STABLE }}/` (*Note: The version might be different for you* ).

 #### Start a Session